 Considerations when sharing to older portals

-Although map image layers can be shared to ArcGIS Enterprise and Portal for ArcGIS 10.4 and later, not all functionality is supported when sharing to each version.
-Listed below are limitations when sharing to older versions.
+Map image layers can be shared to earlier versions of ArcGIS Enterprise and Portal for ArcGIS, starting with Portal for ArcGIS 10.4.
+However, not all functionality is supported by earlier versions.
+Limitations are listed below.

 ArcGIS Enterprise 10.6.1 and earlier